Codecademy/docs/content/python/concepts/errors/errors.md

 ---
 Title: 'Errors'
 Description: 'There are two main kinds of errors in Python: syntax errors and exceptions.
-Exceptions are any errors that arise from syntactically correct code.
+Exceptions are any errors that arise from syntactically correct code.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'